How to Restrain Cat for Grooming

 FAQs About Cat Restraint Techniques

-What should I do if my cat acts aggressively during grooming?
+What should I do if my cat keeps trying to escape during grooming?

 Final Thoughts